dotnet/AspNetCore.Docs/aspnetcore/blazor/components/event-handling.md

 The preceding code tells the browser that when a native [`paste`](https://developer.mozilla.org/docs/Web/API/Element/paste_event) event occurs:

 * Raise a `custompaste` event.
-* Supply the event arguments data using your custom logic.
+* Supply the event arguments data using the custom logic stated:
+  * For the `eventTimestamp`, create a new date.
+  * For the `pastedData`, get the clipboard data as text.
+For more information, see [MDN Web Docs: ClipboardEvent.clipboardData](https://developer.mozilla.org/docs/Web/API/ClipboardEvent/clipboardData).

 Event name conventions differ between .NET and JavaScript: